Blocked ports and internet resources

 -

 Create a ticket.
-In the ticket specify:
+In the ticket, specify:

-- the port to be unblocked;
+- the port that needs to be unblocked;

 - the purpose of using the port;